pcwalton/sprocketnes/README.md

 Finally, you will also need the Rust master branch; no Rust release can build `sprocketnes`.

-To build (add -O if you actually want playable speed):
+To build (add `--release` if you actually want playable speed):

-    rustc nes.rs -L<SDL-LIB>
+    cargo build

 There are numerous demos and games available for free for use with this emulator at http://nesdev.com/.